hariganesan/magic-hat/docs/Notes.md

 	- if partner is winning, then duck?
 	- you could duck if your card is higher than partners (10 vs J)
 	- if opponent is out of suit (no trumps) then keep playing it

+- order test situations
+- making constant
+- what is the next card?
+- what is the next bid?
+- print statements for each card, then do a diff

 Completed